HanqingLiLHQ/cs4775_mc/README.md

 # Comparison of Computational Methods for Removing Redundancy in Motif Identification Process

-This project provides Jupyter Notebooks for performing hierarchical clustering and k-means clustering on various biological datasets.
-It also includes python files to run (HMM) clustering, visualization of clusters, and distance calculations.
+This project provides Jupyter Notebooks and python files for performing hierarchical clustering and k-means clustering on various biological datasets, and runing (HMM) clustering, visualization of clusters, and distance calculations.

 ## Preparation